Farnam Street helps you make better decisions, innovate, and avoid stupidity.

 Over time, his chauffeur memorized the lecture and said, “Would you mind, Professor Planck, because it’s so boring to stay in our routine, if I gave the lecture in Munich and you just sat in front wearing my chauffeur’s hat?”
 Planck said, “Why not?”
 And the chauffeur got up and gave this long lecture on quantum mechanics.
 After which a physics professor stood up and asked a perfectly ghastly question.
 The speaker said, “Well I’m surprised that in an advanced city like Munich I get such an elementary question.
 I’m going to ask my chauffeur to reply.”

-The point of the story is not the quick wittedness of the protagonist, but rather — to echo Richard Feynman — it’s about making a distinction between the two types of knowledge.
+The point of the story is not the quick wittedness of the protagonist, but rather — to echo Richard Feynman — it’s about making a distinction between knowing the name of something and knowing something.

 Real knowledge comes when people do the work.
 Click To Tweet